flaxsearch/BioSolr/spot/solr-hierarchical-facet/README.md

 - `labelField` - specifies a field in the core to use as the label for the facet.
 If the field is an array, the first value will be used.
-- `collection` - specifies that the facets should be generated from another collection in the current Solr instance.
+- `collection` - specifies that the hierarchy should be generated from another collection in the current Solr instance.
 If, for example, you want to generate the facets for a search across document data, but the hierarchical data is in a separate collection (an ontology index, perhaps), this parameter allows you to do this.